Joan Comorera: Second Republic: 1931–1936

 Comorera was appointed PSUC secretary general.

 In the government of the Catalan Generalitat named by President Companys on 31 July 1936 the PSUC was given three ministries.
 Comorera was Minister of the Economy, Rafael Vidiella was Minister of Communications and Estanislau Ruiz Ponsetti was Minister of Supplies.
-However, the dominant CNT-FAI objected to the inclusion of the PSUC, and on 6 August 1936 a new government was formed that excluded the PSUC.
+However, the dominant CNT-FAI objected to the inclusion of the PSUC, and on 6 August 1936 a new government of autonomous Catalonia was formed that excluded the PSUC.